collective/collective.relationhelpers/README.rst

 collective.relationhelpers
 ==========================

-Helpers for dealing with relations in Plone.
+Helpers to manage, create, export and rebuild relations in Plone

 To learn more about relations read https://training.plone.org/5/mastering-plone/relations.html